CharlieWoodhouse/Land_of_Despair/README.md

 > ### Review

-I feel like I have a great foundation for an entertaining game but can be improved by adding the power ups, adding the objective sprites, adding more weapons and a retry option on end screen, but considering it to be my first game and with a 11 week time frame, I think I did well.
+I feel like I have a great foundation for an entertaining game but can be improved by adding power ups, adding the objective sprites, adding more weapons and a retry option on end screen, but considering it to be my first game and with a 11 week time frame, I think I did well.